Student representatives (reps) are students chosen by their peers to act as the representative for their particular programme, School or Faculty.

 Principles and Guidance for Student Representation can be found here.
 The SoSS PGT Reps will sit on their relevant School/Programme Committees and the PGT Student Staff Liaison Committees.
 We also have reps attending the School’s Teaching and Learning Committee (STLC).
 Reps will be expected to have ongoing contact with their class mates via a number of methods.
 SoSS would like to hear what’s going well and what can be done more often and what isn’t going so well and can be improved.

-Programme Administrators can also help to establish small drop-in sessions for reps to meet their cohort in a relaxed setting with refreshments.
+The Information, Advice and Guidance Team can also help to establish small drop-in sessions for reps to meet their cohort in a relaxed setting with refreshments.

 Once elected, all our student reps will attend a training session run by the Students’ Union in October.
 This training will cover how to gather feedback, working with staff, feeding back to your cohort and how to raise issues with staff or in meetings.
 SoSS staff can also give you more insight into specific School practices (e.g. Staff Student Liaison meetings).
 Here reps will have the chance to mix with each other as well as the School staff they will be working with.